NEASQC/WP6_QNLP/README.md

 ## Vectorizer

-Services in /neasqc_wp61/benchmarking/data_processing/ used for vectorizing using pretrained word embeddings.
+Services are found [here](./neasqc_wp61/benchmarking/data_processing/) for vectorizing using pretrained word embeddings.

 The aim is to have vectorizing service detached from the rest of the library so that different vectorizing methods can easily be tested using the same interface.